theantichris/Simple-Plugin-Framework/README.md

 ## Introduction

-This is a simple framework for creating WordPress plugins.
+This is a simple framework for developing WordPress plugins.

 Entities in WordPress (post types, taxonomies, etc.) are treated as objects so creating a new entity and setting it's properties are the same as any object in PHP.
 Each object handles tying itself to the appropriate WordPress action hook when it is instantiated.